-Usually, most of the Form 1099 for independent contractors do not withhold income tax.
+Usually, most Form 1099 for independent contractors do not withhold income tax.
 So you need consultancy from a tax advisor to learn about the process in detail.

 For Medicare and Social Security taxes, a different approach is used to process it.
 An independent contractor needs to pay the employer and employee share of the FICA taxes i.e. 15.3%.
 After that, the contractor can deduct the expense portion by 7.65%.

 This article acts as a guide to help you understand independent contractors and the involvement of Form 1099.
 But if it’s overwhelming for you, My Count Solutions can help automate the tax process for you.
-Save the time, energy, and frustration altogether by hiring the accountant or tax prepare now.
+Save time, energy, and frustration altogether by hiring an accountant or tax prepare now.